300 Participants Needed

 Participants must stop taking medications that lower the seizure threshold, such as tricyclic antidepressants or bupropion, and any medications used for tobacco cessation like nicotine replacement, bupropion, or varenicline.

-Is rTMS safe for smoking cessation?
+What prior data suggests that rTMS is safe for smoking cessation?

 CS